 Foldable phones in 2026 are mature but still niche:

-For most buyers: traditional phones still offer better value and durability.
-Foldables make sense if you specifically value the form factor.
+For most buyers: traditional phones still offer better value, durability, and repairability.
+Foldables make sense if you specifically value the form factor or need tablet-replacement productivity in phone-size package.

 For specific head-to-head comparisons: